Yi-Jun Kang

 The London School of Economics and Political Science, LL.B.

-Yi-Jun was recognized as a Rising Star by Asian Legal Business (ALB) in its 2024 edition.
+Yi-Jun has been recognized among the region’s leading young arbitration practitioners, named a Rising Star by Asian Legal Business in 2024 and 2025, and shortlisted as International Arbitration Lawyer of the Year at Law.com International’s Asian Legal Awards 2025.
 Clients describe Yi-Jun as a “trusted resource for [their] organization” whose “clarity of thought shines through in her written work", and as having a “comprehensive understanding and superb control over [matters] all the way through.”

 Representative Experience

-• Several private equity funds against an Indian airport infrastructure group in a consolidated Singapore International Arbitration Centre (SIAC) arbitration involving a dispute arising out of investments in an infrastructure company in India.
-The issues involved included compliance with the India Foreign Direct Investment (FDI) regime, and the construction of contractual exit mechanisms.
+• Several private equity funds against an Indian airport infrastructure group in a consolidated SIAC arbitration involving a dispute arising out of investments in an infrastructure company in India.
+The issues involved compliance with the India Foreign Direct Investment (FDI) regime and the construction of contractual exit mechanisms.
 The amount in dispute was in excess of US$500 million.

-• A major aeronautics company in two International Chamber of Commerce (ICC) arbitration involving claims of breach of contract arising out of consultant agreements.
+• A major aeronautics company in two ICC arbitration involving claims of breach of contract arising out of consultant agreements.

-• The private equity arm of a major international bank in a US$125 million Singapore International Arbitration Centre (SIAC) arbitration involving disputes under a shareholders’ agreement relating to its investment in an SGX-ST listed company.
+• The private equity arm of a major international bank in a US$125 million SIAC arbitration involving disputes under a shareholders’ agreement relating to its investment in an SGX-ST listed company.

 • A leading Swiss bank in Singapore litigation proceedings commenced by a Georgian multi-billionaire and former prime minister concerning the bank’s management of his accounts and assets.